jeffmeloy/py2dataset/README.md

 - `<filename>.instruct.json` - Instructions JSON file
 - `qa.json` - Combined question-answer JSON file
 - `instruct.json` - Combined instructions JSON file
-- `instruct.json` - Replaces duplicated code elements by an empty string
+- `instruct_cleaned.json` - Replaces duplicated code elements by an empty string
 - `<filename>.internal_code_graph.png` - Code relationship graph (optional)
 - `<filename>.entire_code_graph.png` - Code relationship graph (optional)

+If an output directory is not specified, the files will be saved in a ./datasets directory within the current working directory.
+If this directory does not exist, it will be created.

 ## Requirements